rathead-industrial-products/rtos/doc/quick_reference_guide.md

 ### Restrictions ###

-eex relies on GCC compiler extentions, specifically local labels and computed goto. eex runs on ARM M0/M0+/M3/M4 processors.
+eex runs on ARM M0/M0+/M3/M4 processors.

-Start with a simple blinky-type application that already compiles, loads, and runs when compiled with the GNU C compiler (-gnuSTD99).
+Start with a simple blinky-type application that already compiles, loads, and runs when compiled with the GNU C compiler (-std=gnu99). eex relies on GCC compiler extentions, specifically local labels and computed goto.
 Once you have things up and running then you can go wild with C++ and other compiler options.

-You must use the GNU compiler however, as eex relies on computed-goto's.

 ### File Structure ###